 It’s important to me to do this in all aspects of my life, whether at home with the family, at work, or volunteering in the community.
 I find this helps me stay authentic, upbeat and allows me to approach challenges with energy and open-mindedness.

 Whilst on the surface it seems that Semantic develops websites, it’s actually all about developing people.
-I was fortunate to be able to buy the business in 2018, and I’m working hard to make the most of the opportunity, keep the team happy and deliver awesome results for our clients.
+I worked hard to buy the business in 2018, aiming make the most of the opportunity, keep the team happy and deliver awesome results for our clients.

 Looking back, I’ve really learnt a lot in the few years since hitting this milestone.
 It’s amazing to be alive at this moment in history, with so much information and thinking available at the touch of a button online, but I have found this to be a blessing and a curse at times.